dit-calendar/teamup-telegram-bot/README.md

 # teamup-telegram-bot [![Build Status](https://travis-ci.org/dit-calendar/teamup-telegram-bot.svg?branch=master)](https://travis-ci.org/dit-calendar/teamup-telegram-bot)

-This is a tool to allow user-event assignment via [telegram](https://telegram.org/) for the [teamup calendar](https://www.teamup.com/).
-It designed to help (public/collective/participatory/collaborative) groups to organize work.
+This bot lets you post events (tasks or room bookings) from the the [teamup calendar](https://www.teamup.com/) into a [telegram](https://telegram.org/) chat group, so people can sign up for them.
+It's designed to help (public/collective/participatory/collaborative) groups to organize work.

 > :octocat: Alternatively, [other calendars](https://github.com/dit-calendar/dit-calendar.github.io) are also supported.